2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 After completing their Associate Degree, allied health graduates from Rasmussen University - Illinois carry an average student debtload of $20,913.

-You’ll join some of the best and brightest minds around you if you attend William Rainey Harper College.
-The school came in at #2 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Illinois list.
-Located in the suburb of Palatine, Harper College is a public school with a large student population.
+You’ll be in good company if you decide to attend William Rainey Harper College.
+It ranked #2 on our 2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois list.
+Located in the suburb of Palatine, Harper College is a public college with a large student population.

 The average amount in student loans that allied health majors at Harper College take out while working on their Associate Degree is $15,508.